 - The Muncie Area Career Center provides free classes to adults who have not earned a high school diploma or those who need some help preparing to be College and Career Ready.
 Contact the Adult Education Program by phone at 765-747-5257 or visit their website.

-- For self-guided study, the Testing and Education Reference Center offers practice tests and study guides and is free to Hoosiers via INSPIRE, the state's virtual library.
+- For self-guided study online, LearningExpress offers online practice tests and study guides.
+LearningExpress is free to Hoosiers via INSPIRE, the state's virtual library.
 From the LearningExpress Homepage go to High School Equivalency Center to find practice tests and study guides.

 How does a person take the test?

 Find testing centers at https://hiset.ets.org/requirements/test-centers/

 How does a person get my HSE Transcript or Diploma?